Jon-Webb-79/PyFinances/docs/sphinx/source/index.rst

 ..
-Core Utilities documentation master file, created by sphinx-quickstart
+PyFinances documentation master file, created by sphinx-quickstart
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.